cse-labs/res-edge-labs/labs/gitops-argo-cd.md

 # check for ArgoCD "Applications"
 kubectl get application -n argocd

+# force argo to sync
+# todo - figure out the best way to do this

 # make sure the pods are running
 kic pods --watch